In the News

 Ongoing conversation is one way to make the family experience “normal.”
 Often the best thing you can do is be there and listen.
 Your children may be angry, confused, or sad.
 Hear them and allow them their feelings.
 Then keep the conversation going.
 In the end, you know your child and youth and how he or she hears and absorbs information.
 Hopefully the above guides will help you and your family talk openly and honestly about ALS, fears, concerns, and joys.

-Contact your Care Services Specialist for support for you and your family, and to obtain these resources.
+Contact your ALS Navigator for support for you and your family, and to obtain these resources.

 The National ALS Registry

 The National ALS Registry may be the single largest ALS research project ever created and is designed to identify ALS cases throughout the entire United States.